Luke2642/notes/README.md

-During the welcome screen, choose **Enable non-free repositories**, which enables RPM Fusion.
+After Fedora installation, during the first welcome screen, choose **Enable non-free repositories**, which enables RPM Fusion.
 The following commands to install Nvidia drivers then gets the latest 575.64.05:

 ```
 sudo dnf update